 Advice can be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.
+Medway

+Please refer to the Medway

+LADO Leaflet if you need

+further information.

-- In the event of allegations of abuse being made against the Headteacher then staff are advised that allegations should be reported to the Chief Executive of the Trust who will contact the LADO in the first instance. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or should contact the LADO directly on:
+- In the event of allegations of abuse being made against the Principal then staff are advised that allegations should be reported to the CEO who will contact the LADO in the first instance. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal (if concerning the Principal) or should contact the CEO or the LADO directly on the information above.